boltops-tools/jack/README.md

 cd awsebcli-3.3.2
 sudo python setup.py install
 </pre>

+More detail instructions are on [AWS EB Documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-getting-set-up.html), but you do need version 3.3.2 of the awsebcli tool.

 You'll also need to set up your environment with your aws access keys since the tool also uses the aws-sdk.
 Add the following to your ~/.profile, replacing xxx with your actually credentials.
 Don't forgot to source the ~/.profile or open up a new terminal.